mys-lang/mys/docs/source/language-reference/types.rst

         sub: string,                       # within given limits.
 Returns -1 if not found.
         start: i64 = 0,
         end: i64 = <length>) -> i64
-   cut(self,                               # Find the first occurrence of given separator.
+   partition(self,                         # Find the first occurrence of given separator.
+       separator: char)
-       separator: char) -> string          # If found, returns all characters before that,
+       -> (string, string, string)         # If found, returns a tuple with characters before separator,
-                                           # and remove them and the separator from the
+                                           # the separator itself and the characters after the separator.
-                                           # string.
-Returns None and leaves the string
-                                           # unmodified otherwise.
    replace(self,                           # Replace old with new.
            old: char,
            new: char)